bencehari/SimpleSDL2bgfxGame/readme.md

 # Set-up

-Create a paths.txt in the root of the project.
+Create a paths.txt in the root of the project (it is .gitignore'd to avoid overriding different paths on different computers with VC).

 ## SDL2